 CENTRAL SOUTH

 The Mustangs bring players together from the Mid-America and Texas rugby unions.
 Returning head coach KJ Abel Ruch is the main contact, and is backed by assistant coaches Kris Karsten, Sarah Dickerson and Brodie Orth.
-The prime vehicle for information appears to the program’s Facebook page.
-Learn more about the program through its GoFundMe campaign.
+The prime vehicle for information appears to the program’s Instagram page, which is releasing player selections in individual posts:

 MID-ATLANTIC